 Three reasons why homework should be assigned in elementary school

 It gives kids a chance to process what they’ve learned

-Material is absorbed and remembered far better when it’s studied at spaced out intervals, as per the Spaced Repetition learning theory.
+Material is absorbed and remembered far better when it’s studied at spaced-out intervals, as per the Spaced Repetition learning theory.
 Students can process what they’re studying better when they return to it as homework after a few hours have passed, giving them a chance to learn at intervals.
 Homework also gives the child a chance to find out if they are confused by the topic so that they can seek assistance.
-Homework assignments also help the teacher to asses each individual child’s progress.
+Homework assignments also help the teacher to assess each individual child’s progress.

 It teaches kids responsibility

 When children reach high school, they’ll be expected to independently work on homework assignments, which are important for their final grades.
 Doing small amounts of homework from a young age therefore helps prepare students to meet their school responsibilities when they get older.
 It also instills self-discipline and trains them to meet deadlines in the real world when they’ll be expected to put in effort on their own.
 In the face of coronavirus lockdowns, sheltering in place and remote learning, homework may actually, ironically, provide kids with a reprieve from the boredom of quarantine.